Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 **Me:** Ok, that's very helpful.
 Are there any constraints around interpretability of the model and/or the speed of the model?

-**Interviewer:** Yes, actually both.
+**Interviewer:** Yes, both actually.
 The model has to be highly interpretable since we work in a highly regulated industry.
 Also, customers apply for loans online and we guarantee a response within a few seconds.

 **Me:** So let me just make sure I understand.
 We've got just a few features with lots of records.
 Furthermore, our model has to output class probabilities, has to run quickly, and has to be highly interpretable.
 Is that correct?